But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

-You have a function rand5 that generates a random integer from 1 to 5.
-Use it to write a function rand7 that generates a random integer from 1 to 7.
+You have a method rand5 that generates a random integer from 1 to 5.
+Use it to write a method rand7 that generates a random integer from 1 to 7.

 rand5 returns each integer with equal probability. rand7 must also return each integer with equal probability.